Foreverland, Southwark Playhouse Borough Review

 As well as looking at the effects on these two individuals, through their adult daughter Annie we see the impact of the Weston programme on the wider world.
 From increasing the wealth gap and racist stereotyping on who is chosen, deeply divisive politics between “fixers” and “lifers” and the impact on the environment itself.
 This aspect of the show is a bit more clunky but then the little space in the Southwark Playhouse does not particularly lend itself to large casts.
 I imagine this would come across brilliantly if given room in a larger theatre.

-This is a truly magnificent play that looks into the heart of bio hacking and how far we could not should push technology to improve our longevity.
+This is a truly magnificent play that looks into the heart of bio hacking and how far we could, not should, push technology to improve our longevity.
 If you enjoy heartfelt profound plays that will make you question your ethics, your stance on ageism, how you use technology to monitor your health and its influence on your life then this is the play for you.

 At Southwark Playhouse Borough until 19 October.